Laravel-Backpack/docs/4.1/install-optionals.md

 <a name="file-manager"></a>
 ## FileManager

-Backpack admin interface for files and folder, using [barryvdh/laravel-elfinder](https://github.com/barryvdh/laravel-elfinder).
+Backpack admin interface for files and folders, using [barryvdh/laravel-elfinder](https://github.com/barryvdh/laravel-elfinder).

 [>> See screenshots and installation](https://github.com/Laravel-Backpack/FileManager)